-Industry also has an interest in encouraging women in mathematics.
-Some have offered sponsorship for mathematical events and others are taking action to encourage women working in their own company.
+Industry and business also has an interest in encouraging women in mathematics.
+Some have offered sponsorship for mathematical events and others are taking action to encourage women working in their own company, or to fund projects that promote diversity and inclusion in the STEM field.
 Here is a sample.

 The Anita Borg Institute recognizes the accomplishments of women in computing, and the organizations that recognize their value, through a variety of awards.